yeonsw/RankEncoder/code/SimCSE_RankEncoder/README.md

 # Getting Started

 ### Requirements
-You need at least two GPUs for the following instructions.
+You need at least two GPUs to proceed the following instructions.

 ### Setting
 1. Set the project directory